lookbook-hq/lookbook/docs/src/guide/index.md

 title: What is Lookbook?
 ---

-Lookbook is a tool to help develop, test and document [ViewComponents](https://viewcomponent.org).
+Lookbook is a tool to help develop, test and document [ViewComponents](https://viewcomponent.org) in isolation.

-It provides a UI to let you browse your component library and develop, test and document each of your components in isolation.
+It provides a UI to let you browse your component library and preview your components alongside code samples and documentation.

 Lookbook is built on top of ViewComponent's native [preview classes](https://viewcomponent.org/guide/previews.html) so works out-of-the-box for new and existing projects alike.